Sleepy Hollow Haunted Hayrides:

 Photos are printed on site

-Also Selling hand made hates, and glow stick products.
+Also Selling handmade crafts and glow stick products.

-Sleepy Hollow and France Park is NOT responsible for Accidents.
+*Sleepy Hollow, Dulce Candle Light Studio and France Park are NOT responsible for Accidents.

 *Enter at your own Risk.